Belar/dancing-shapes/readme.md

 ### CSS/Sass

-Dancing Shapes can be used as a traditional CSS, with files available in `/dist` (after running build command) or with Sass compilers, by importing necessary files from `/sass`:
+Dancing Shapes can be used as a traditional CSS, with files available in `/dist` (after running build command) or through [CDN](#cdn).
+With Sass compiler, import necessary files from `/sass`:

 ```scss
 // Import within /sass directory